 More specifically, flex PCB manufacturers use stiffeners when:

-Stiffeners are generally not required when:
+generally not required when:

 It is important to note that flexible PCBs can withstand fewer components compared to what the rigid-flex or rigid PCBs can.
 Additionally, the rigid part of the rigid-flex PCB can also be as complex as a traditional rigid PCB is.
 Manufacturers occasionally laminate the stiffeners at the same time as they do for the overlay.